Peg a few weeks after she came back from working on poor quality dry dog food for a year.

 I’ve just been reading an article by Dogs Naturally, based in America and it sent me off to find out what regulations we operate under in Australia.
 It was worse than I expected.

 Another point to remember, AAFCO is a non-profit organization that sets standards for both animal feeds and pet foods in the United States.
 It has a number of members from the manufacturing companies.
-Because they have no such body many other countries inc. Australia accept their standards, some of which have been found incorrect.
+Because they have no such body many other countries, Australia accepts their standards, some of which have been found incorrect.
 It has a lot of influence over other bodies in the USA.
 The book “Feeding Dogs” has a lot of well researched criticism of AAFCO and its bias towards kibble. e.g. this is the sort of test it approves:

 **** For example, “adult maintenance” feeding trials for dogs must include a minimum of eight healthy dogs that are at least 1 year of age, and the trial must last 26 weeks.